Omega Ratio Definition

 - Sortino Ratio – Excess return/ Downward Standard deviation

-- Mostly used by a hedge fund who uses long/short strategies to earn an arbitrage.
+- They are mostly used by a hedge fund that uses long/short strategies to earn an arbitrage.

-- In real life no asset class can fit into the normal distribution, it provides the better result in this picture
+- In real life, no asset class can fit into the normal distribution; it provides a better result in this picture.

 - The omega calculation usefulness can be seen as it uses kithe actual return distribution instead of normal distribution.
 So the omega ratio responds accurately to the past analysis of the risk-return distribution of the investment being considered.